-Figure 1.5: The doweled sphere - slotted cylinder joint, which is associated to the skew-symmetry constraint.
-In this particular application, the cylindrical guide may be considered as grounded.
+Figure 1.7: On the left, the doweled sphere - slotted cylinder joint, which is associated to the skew-symmetry constraint.
+On the right, an actual mechanical construction, the tripod joint.

 In the case of a symmetric structure, generally asymmetric applied loads and imposed deflections may be decomposed in a symmetric part and in a skew-symmetric part; the problem may be solved by employing a half structure model for both the loadcases; the results may finally be superposed since the system is assumed linear.

+1.7 Periodicity conditions

-1.6 Periodicity conditions TODO, if required.
+TODO, if required.

-1.7 Axial load and uniform bending It is preliminarily noted that the elementary extensional-flexural solution is exact with respect to the Theory of Elasticity if the following conditions hold: - beam constant section: - beam rectilinear axis; - absence of locally applied loads; - absence of shear resultants (i.e. constant bending moments); - principal material directions of orthotropy are uniform along the section, and one of them is aligned with the beam axis; - the $\nu{31}$ and the $\nu{32}$ Poisson's ratios are constant along the section, where 3 means the principal direction of orthotropy aligned with the axis.
-Please note that $E_i\nu{ji}=E_j\nu{ij}$ , and hence $\nu{ji}\neq\nu{ij}$ for a generally orthotropic material.
+1.8 Axial load and uniform bending

+It is preliminarily noted that the elementary extensional-flexural solution is exact with respect to the Theory of Elasticity if the following conditions hold:

+- beam constant section; - beam rectilinear axis; - absence of locally applied loads; - absence of shear resultants (i.e. constant bending moments); - principal material directions of orthotropy are uniform along the section, and one of them is aligned with the beam axis; - the $\nu{31}$ and the $\nu{32}$ Poisson's ratios are constant along the section, where 3 means the principal direction of orthotropy aligned with the axis.
+Please note that $E_i\nu{ji} = E_j\nu{ij}$ , and hence $\nu{ji} \neq \nu{ij}$ for a generally orthotropic material.

 Most of the above conditions are in fact violated in many textbook structural calculations, thus suggesting that the elementary beam theory is robust enough to be adapted to practical applications, i.e. limited error is expected if some laxity is used in circumscribing its scope.

 The extensional-flexural solution builds on the basis of the following simplifying assumptions: